Signs of Water Damage in Subfloors (Warning Signs of Hidden Structural Damage)

 Strong Odors Combined With Structural Symptoms

 Persistent odors combined with visible floor movement indicate long-term moisture exposure.
-This combination often suggests hidden mold growth alongside structural deterioration.
+This combination may point to hidden mold risk as well as structural deterioration; mold-specific floor symptoms are covered more fully in signs of mold under flooring.

 Strong odor-related warning signs include: